 Most home extensions and basement conversions require planning permission from the council in question.
 Scenario has been successful in securing this permission on behalf of our clients.

 Discover if your architect has had success steering planning applications through your local council.
 Visit the “planning applications” page of your council’s website and enter the architect’s name in the search criteria.

 Scenario is an established architecture practice focusing on contemporary residential design.
 We take on projects of every scale and scope, from home refurbishment, renovation and expansions to new-builds.

 Our boutique architecture practice specialises in home expansions of every scale and complexity.
 We offer a truly bespoke service, collaborating with homeowners on every stage of the process, from the initial designs to the project’s completion.

 All our architects are fluent with the latest 3D design and visualisation tools.
 They use real-time visualisations and virtual reality to choose finishes and fixtures, maximise living space and simulate natural light.
 Our construction information comes from accurate 3D building information modelling (BIM) technology that saves the client time and money.
 This case study from the Chartered Institute of Building (CIOB) demonstrates the benefits of advanced technology for domestic architecture.

-Scenario Architecture is a RIBA Chartered Practice.
-We comply with the strict criteria of the Royal Institute of Chartered Architects, covering insurance, health and safety and quality-management systems.
+Scenario is a RIBA Chartered Practice, complying with the strict health and safety measures of the Royal Institute of Chartered Architects.

 Basement conversions have got a bad rap over the years, from households digging down multiple levels and edging dangerously close to their neighbours’ property lines.
 These “mega-basements”, or so-called iceberg houses, cause controversy for their deluxe features, like swimming pools, cinemas, wine cellars Turkish baths and car parks.